ritzalam/message-library-tool/README.md

 ## Usage

-node app.js //to start the application
+coffee coffeeApp.coffee //to start the application

 At localhost:4000
 * fill in the Meeting Info form